TrustWhy I find it difficult to trust doctors. It is not their fault

 It is so important

 to be able to trust your doctor.
+The benefits of a trusting doctor/patient relationship

 I cannot tell every doctor I meet, this story.
 I don´t doubt that some people would say, „You shouldn´t have gone with him“, or „Nothing really happened.“